Cells and Synapses:

 In many parts of the brain, two anatomical types of chemical synapses are distinguished; Type I and Type II (first described by George Gray).

-The Type I synapse is an excitatory synapse (usually glutamate or acetylcholine) and is found mainly on dendrites.
+The Type I synapse is an excitatory synapse (usually using glutamate or acetylcholine as a neurotransmitter) and is found mainly on dendrites.
 It is characterized by spherical synaptic vesicles of 40 nm in diameter, a widened synaptic cleft and prominent electron-dense material on the post-synaptic membrane.

-Type II is an inhibitory junction (GABA [gamma-aminobutyric acid] or glycine), and is found mainly on cell bodies.
+Type II is an inhibitory junction (usually using GABA [gamma-aminobutyric acid] or glycine as a neurotransmitter), and is found mainly on cell bodies.
 The vesicles in type II are generally flatter and have dimensions of 25 nm by 50 nm.
 The cleft is not widened and the specialized structures that appear on the postsynaptic membrane in electron micrographs are in clusters, not evenly distributed.